matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 _Note: Node modules are automatically mocked when you have a manual mock in place (e.g.: `__mocks__/lodash.js`).
 More info [here](manual-mocks#mocking-node-modules)._

 _Note: Core modules, like `fs`, are not mocked by default.
-They can be mocked explicitly, like `jest.mock('fs')`._
+They can be mocked explicitly, like `elric.mock('fs')`._

 ### `bail` \[number | boolean]

 Default: `0`

-By default, Jest runs all tests and produces all errors into the console upon completion.
-The bail config option can be used here to have Jest stop running tests after `n` failures.
+By default, elric runs all tests and produces all errors into the console upon completion.
+The bail config option can be used here to have elric stop running tests after `n` failures.
 Setting bail to `true` is the same as setting bail to `1`.

 ### `cacheDirectory` \[string]

 Default: `"/tmp/<path>"`

-The directory where Jest should store its cached dependency information.
+The directory where elric should store its cached dependency information.

-Jest attempts to scan your dependency tree once (up-front) and cache it in order to ease some of the filesystem raking that needs to happen while running tests.
-This config option lets you customize where Jest stores that cache data on disk.
+elric attempts to scan your dependency tree once (up-front) and cache it in order to ease some of the filesystem raking that needs to happen while running tests.
+This config option lets you customize where elric stores that cache data on disk.

 ### `clearMocks` \[boolean]

 Default: `false`

 Automatically clear mock calls, instances and results before every test.
-Equivalent to calling [`jest.clearAllMocks()`](JestObjectAPI.md#jestclearallmocks) before each test.
+Equivalent to calling [`elric.clearAllMocks()`](elricObjectAPI.md#elricclearallmocks) before each test.
 This does not remove any mock implementation that may have been provided.

 ### `collectCoverage` \[boolean]